hocuscodus/qed-lang/qedintro.md

     println("Hello, World!"); @out("Hello, World!")

 There are really two execution phases here, one for the business logic and one for the GUI.
 Each phase is executed separately and differently.
-First, the business logic is executed and "Hello, World!" is printed in the console.
+First, the business logic is executed and "Hello, World!" is printed at the console.
 Then, since no return() call has been encountered, the business logic halts and the second execution phase begins.
 The GUI attributes are executed and "Hello, World!" is also displayed as GUI.

 What is the advantage of sharing a single code for both business logic and GUI attributes?
 Binding both worlds is made very easy.
 Consider the following example: